TheGoldenPatrik1/ua-innovate/README.md

 # UA Innovate 2024

-Our application is a three-tier full-stack mobile application to assist CGI with managing candidate data.
+Our application is a three-tier full-stack web application to assist CGI with managing candidate data.

 ## Frontend